-International Student Services works within the Office of International and Multicultural Student Services.
+International Student Services works to support our international students on campus.
 Our primary purpose is to serve as a resource and advising center for all international students on our campus.
 We understand that immigration regulations can be complex, and sometimes confusing to understand.

 We are here to help you!
-Our office is open Monday through Friday, 8:00 am to 5:00 pm to answer any and all questions you may have.
+Contact Lizzie Rassi at Irassi@eureka.edu.